AAC users learn when they are given many opportunities to see and hear language on their AAC.

-- Start a conversation: Teach how you can start a conversation by telling news or asking questions.
-Can some good conversation starters be saved onto the AAC system to be used quickly and easily?
+Start a conversation: Teach how you can start a conversation by telling news or asking questions.
+Save good conversation starters onto the AAC system to be used quickly and easily.

-- Tell jokes: Telling jokes can be a great way to break the ice and start some fun social interaction.
-Can you combine core and fringe words to tell jokes?
-Perhaps some favorite jokes can be saved into the AAC system to be used at any time.
+Tell jokes: Telling jokes can be a great way to break the ice and start some fun social interaction.
+Save favorite jokes into the AAC system to be used at any time.

 Build language in everyday routines

 Day in and day out, we stick to some common routines.
 How can we build AAC into these?
-Every chance we have to model on the AAC system, the more opportunities we can build language for an AAC user.
+Use every chance we have to model words and sentences on AAC.

 We can model many core words when doing common routines.
 For example, core words such as: more, finished, do, put, take, give, go, different, on, off, here, there, good, bad, etc.